 A day later, on Venezuelan Independence Day, she set down in another letter about how the American Independence Day seemed to be done in Caracas.
 She was an outsider, sharing her observations with perhaps more enthusiasm than she could yet feel.

 By the following year, our live-in maid Josefina had become a part of our home, in large part to care for me when Mom had Foreign Service Wife duties during the day and social networking duties in the evening with Dad.
 She was in her first trimester of pregnancy with my sister, but the stomach muscles she’d honed while teaching and performing modern dance must have kept her waist small enough to still fit into a maid of honor dress from Minnesota.

-A year later, Mom was no longer the newest arrival among the Foreign Service wives, and her perspective on the events at the Ambassador’s Residence reflected her understanding of the job.
-The reception was a big success.
+Caracas, July 1957 Dear Mother and Dad: The reception was a big success.
 Mrs. McIntosh had a huge tent covering the inner garden at the Residence with good protection from both the sun and rain.
 We went up at 9:00 to get ready with things like arranging the receiving flowers.
 So many of the government bigwigs send gorgeous flower pieces and it is a job listing them (for thank yous) and then finding the proper place in the house.
 That in itself is an art, as the most important people must have their flowers displayed in the most important spots …Then there was constant work on sandwiches.
 We had each made 100 small, closed ones and they had to be arranged on the trays for passing, and later in the day they were cut in half to make enough to go around…

 Caracas July 2, 1958 Dear Mother and Dad: Well, the 4th of July is nearly upon us and that means preparations for the big Embassy reception.
 This year our part has been to help make 2,200 sandwiches; the new Ambassador’s wife has been considerate of our pocket books and furnished the fixings.
 This thing is really done on a big scale, you know.
 There are some 8,000 North Americans though only about 1,500 show up as it is held over the noon hour; hate to think how many would come if it were at night…